LeoEspinoza12/react_project_10/README.md

 # Weather App

 A Weather App built from [ReactJS](https://reactjs.org/) and deployed to [Google Firebase](https://firebase.google.com/).
-All the data provided in this app are from [Open Weather Map API.](https://openweathermap.org/api) The app is fully functional and you can use it [here.](https://aimanski-weatherapp.firebaseapp.com/)
+All the data provided in this app are from [Open Weather Map API.](https://openweathermap.org/api).
+It is fully accurate and provides real time forecast.
+The app is fully functional and you can use it [here.](https://aimanski-weatherapp.firebaseapp.com/)

 # The PhotoBlog App looks like this